facundoq/facundoq.github.io/unlp/lsa16/index.md

-# LSA16: A Handshape Dataset for Argentinian Sign Language
+# LSA16: A Handshape Dataset for the Argentinian Sign Language

 This database contains images of 16 hand configurations of the Argentinian Sign Language (LSA), each performed 5 times by 10 different subjects, for a total of 800 images.
 The subjects wore color hand gloves and black clothes.